Daimler secures $13 billion loan facility

-FRANKFURT, April 2 (Reuters) - Daimler said on Thursday it has signed an agreement for a 12 billion euro ($13 billion) credit line to increase its financial flexibility in the current coronavirus crisis.
+FRANKFURT (Reuters) - Daimler (DAIGn.DE) said on Thursday it has signed an agreement for a 12 billion euro ($13 billion) credit line to increase its financial flexibility in the current coronavirus crisis.

 The credit line comes in addition to an 11 billion euro revolving credit with a term until 2025, including extension options.

-The new loan facility can be utilized within a 12-month period with two extension options of six months, Daimler said, adding the line was agreed with BNP, Banco Santander , Deutsche Bank and JP Morgan on April 1.
-Syndication has started. ($1 = 0.9209 euros) (Reporting by Christoph Steitz; Editing by Susan Fenton)
+The new loan facility can be utilized within a 12-month period with two extension options of six months, Daimler said, adding the line was agreed with BNP (BNPP.PA), Banco Santander (SAN.MC), Deutsche Bank (DBKGn.DE) and JP Morgan (JPM.N) on April 1.
+Syndication has started.